SKAshwin/gantry-backend/README.md

 2. Set the environmental variables, according to the keys in `env.example`.
 3. Go to the Deploy tab, and choose GitHub as the Deployment method.
 Under the connect to github section, type `gantry-backend`.
 3. Click connect next to the right repository.
 4. Select the branch you want to deploy from.
+This is usually master.
+A test back end may deploy off the development branches.
-5. Press 'Enable Automatic Deploys'.
-Now any commits to the deployment branch will automatically cause heroku to rebuild, and be deployed.
+5. Press 'Enable Automatic Deploys' for test back ends.
+Now any commits to the specified branch will automatically cause heroku to rebuild, and be deployed.
+This is probably not desirable for the real backend, which can manually be deployed through 'Manual Deploy' upon new version releases.
 6. The current branch has not been deployed yet, however.
 Go to the 'Manual Deploy' section , select the right branch, and press Deploy.
 7. Give heroku a few seconds, and it will finish building the app.
 Use the Heroku CLI to monitor the progress of the app